 The most effective way to prevent the pests from spreading and stop eggs from hatching is through ground and aerial pesticide spraying.
 The UN’s Food and Agriculture Organisation and the Ministry of Agriculture are already doing this throughout Kenya.

 But because of ongoing conflict and insecurity in Somalia, access to aerial spraying is almost impossible.
 As a result, the Somalian Government declared a national emergency in the country in early February.

 Spraying will be effective in stopping further spreading, but for some communities it is already too late.

 “[The locusts] cleared all the vegetation before they were sprayed.
 Now we have the young ones or hoppers that are eating the remaining vegetation, and they are very vicious,” says Henry Sangale, a community leader in Isiolo County, Kenya, one of the areas where Action Against Hunger works.

-Action Against Hunger is rapidly responding to the crisis and is providing immediate relief for families suffering from hunger.
+We’re rapidly responding to the crisis and providing immediate relief for families suffering from hunger.

 Our teams are expanding cash assistance programmes and stocking up on supplies to manage the next rainy season.
 The locust outbreak could increase malnutrition in Ethiopia, Kenya, Somalia, South Sudan and Uganda and we’re collaborating with governments to ensure we build more capacity to handle this.